 An added benefit of Dead Sea mud is that the salt and magnesium in it can improve your skin’s functionality by making it a better barrier and more elastic.
-Dead Sea salt has also been shown as a treatment to make skin healthier.
+Dead Sea salt as a treatment to make skin healthier.

-In one older experiment, heated mud packs were applied to the extremities of people with arthritis for 20 minutes, once per day, over a span of 2 weeks.
+In , heated mud packs were applied to the extremities of people with arthritis for 20 minutes, once per day, over a span of 2 weeks.
 This study used Dead Sea mud and people saw a marked decrease in their arthritis symptoms that lasted up to three months.

 People with inflammatory arthritis, like rheumatoid arthritis or psoriatic arthritis, are more likely to experience this benefit.

-Dead Sea mud has been tested and proven to have an antimicrobial effect on strains of bacteria that live on human skin.
+Dead Sea mud and proven to have an antimicrobial effect on strains of bacteria that live on human skin.
 Since overgrowth or presence of certain bacteria can lead to acne, it’s possible that this is why Dead Sea mud has been used to treat breakouts since biblical times.